Food allergies aren’t as common as you might think. Food intolerance is more common, but food intolerance isn’t the same as food allergies.

-- food additives (including flavour enhancers such as monosodium glutamate or MSG)
+- food additives, including flavour enhancers like monosodium glutamate or MSG.

-How long do food allergies and intolerances last?
+How long do food allergies and food intolerance last?

 Most children grow out of their food allergies by adolescence, especially children who are allergic to milk, egg, soybean or wheat.

-If you think your child might have grown out of an allergy, see a doctor or an allergist for an assessment.
+If you think your child might have grown out of an allergy, see your GP or allergy and immunology specialist for an assessment.
 Do not experiment at home to see whether your child has outgrown the allergy.

 Allergy risk facts and factors

-If a child’s parents have allergies, the child has a 40–80% risk of developing any one of the allergy problems, such as asthma, eczema or hay fever.
+If a child’s parents have allergies, the child has a 40-80% risk of developing any one of the allergy problems, like asthma, eczema or hay fever.
 The particular risk for developing food allergy is less clear.